 Fight Periodontal Disease

 Bacteria in your mouth can spread across your teeth, heightening your risk of oral infections if you do not practice good oral hygiene.
 This could mean you are more likely to contract gum disease, a condition that leaves your gums bleeding, swollen, and sore and can make you vulnerable to major dental problems like tooth loss.
+For more information on how we diagnose and treat periodontal disease, please see Periodontal therapy.

 Your dentist may recommend using an antibacterial mouthwash to balance bacteria in your mouth and reduce your chances of developing periodontal concerns.
 Dentists emphasize preventative care like this when it comes to promoting healthy gums.